pagkly/Zed/Investopedia3/Traveler’s Check.md

 Traveler’s Check
 ## What Is a Traveler’s Check?

-A traveler’s check is a once-popular but now largely outmoded medium of exchange utilized as an alternative to [hard currency](https://www.investopedia.com/terms/h/hardcurrency.asp).
+A traveler’s check is a once-popular but now largely outmoded medium of exchange utilized as an alternative to [[hard currency]](https://www.investopedia.com/terms/h/hardcurrency.asp).
 The product typically is used by people on vacation in foreign countries.
 It offers a safe way to travel overseas without cash.
 The issuing party, usually a bank, provides security against lost or stolen checks.
-Beginning in the late 1980s, [traveler’s checks have increasingly been supplanted by credit and prepaid debit cards](https://www.investopedia.com/articles/personal-finance/102314/cash-or-credit-better-european-trips.asp).
+Beginning in the late 1980s, [[traveler’s checks have increasingly been supplanted by credit and prepaid debit cards]](https://www.investopedia.com/articles/personal-finance/102314/cash-or-credit-better-european-trips.asp).

 ### Key Takeaways